Terry (book)

-Terry is a pictorial biography of Terry Fox written by Canadian author Douglas Coupland in 2005 to commemorate the 25th anniversary of Fox's death.
+Terry is a pictorial biography of Terry Fox written by Canadian author Douglas Coupland.
+It was published by the Canadian publishing house Douglas & McIntyre in 2005 to commemorate the 25th anniversary of Fox's death.

 Overview

 Written with the support of the Fox family, Terry reflects the minimalist style of Douglas Coupland’s Souvenir of Canada projects.
 Succinct narrative sections frame some 150 photographs, many of which are previously-unpublished images and memorabilia from the Fox family archives.
 The book presents Fox’s life, his Marathon of Hope, and his immediate and continuing resonance with the Canadian public.
 Coupland donates the full royalties from the book to the Terry Fox Foundation in support of cancer research.

 Structure

 Terry is arranged as a pictorial record of the life and influence of Terry Fox, using the family album or scrapbook as its artistic model.
 Coupland applies an economy of narrative to give the images, letters, and photography an increased biographical force.
 Arranged into brief sections that each service two or three pages of photography, Coupland’s narrative presents Fox as an unexceptional suburban Canadian accomplishing an exceptional thing.
 This artistic decision allows Coupland to demonstrate, at times explicitly, that Fox's heroism is similarly available to any otherwise ordinary person.